 Don’t expect to reach a point where everything clicks.
 There’s no finish line, just a framework.

 Having more flexibility to manage what life brings, both good and bad

-When schedules are overbooked and our homes are cluttered with things that do not serve us or our families, the slightest unexpected disruption can cause a negative chain reaction.
+When schedules are overbooked and our homes are cluttered, the slightest unexpected disruption can cause a negative chain reaction.
 Imagine a $20 parking ticket that goes unpaid, racks up fines, and eventually causes your vehicle to be impounded.
 Having the time and financial capacity to pay the $20 fine prevents the chain reaction from happening.
 While minimalism will not solve all of life’s problems, it will create the space to better deal with them.
-Imagine an unexpected visit from a friend and being able to enjoy the time visiting instead of stressing out about how untidy the house is.
-Minimalism helps create this space to enjoy more of the good surprises while also dealing more readily with any unpleasant ones.
+Imagine an unexpected visit from a friend and not stressing out about how untidy the house is.
+Minimalism helps create this space to enjoy more of the good surprises and to deal with any unpleasant ones.

 Minimalism won’t make all of our problems go away, but it sure does make them easier to deal with.

 Whether you agree with these points or disagree, I encourage you to explore what minimalism means to you.
-Regardless of what philosophy you pursue, I believe that intentionally promoting the things that we most value while removing the things that distract us from it is an idea that works for everyone.
+I believe intentionally promoting the things we most value while removing the things that distract us is worthwhile for everyone.